influxdata/docs-v2/content/influxdb/v2.1/write-data/developer-tools/csv.md

 See [annotations](/influxdb/v2.1/reference/syntax/annotated-csv/#annotations) for more information.
 With Flux, you must also include a comma between the annotation name and the annotation values (this differs from the `influx write` command).
-An example of valid Flux syntax can be found [here](/influxdb/v2.1/reference/syntax/annotated-csv/#annotated-csv-in-flux).
+See an example of valid syntax for [annotated CSV in Flux](/influxdb/v2.1/reference/syntax/annotated-csv/#annotated-csv-in-flux).

 Required columns: